The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Approximation via ReLU Neural Networks

-Note that the neural network being used for approximation in equation (\ref{splineapp2}) is a special class of neural network with two hidden layers of widths $(2d+1)dN_q$ and $(2d+1)N_g$ respectively.
+In this section, we study the approximation of multivariate continuous functions by using the standard ReLU neural networks.
+Note that the neural network being used for approximation in expression (\ref{splineapp2}) is a special class of neural network with two hidden layers of widths $(2d+1)dN_q$ and $(2d+1)N_g$ respectively.
 Let us call this special class of neural networks the Kolmogorov network, or K-network in short and use $\mathcal{K}_{m,n}$ to denote the K-network of two hidden layers with widths $(2d+1)dm$ and $(2d+1)n$ based on ReLU activation function, i.e.,